Globe Auction Buyer FAQ's

 You can locate an auction you have bid on from within your ‘My Account’ area, or by entering the listing's listing number, if known, from the Search page.

-If you are the winning bidder when an auction closes, The Globe and Mail Auction will send you an e-mail notification confirming payment and telling you that you have won the item.
+If you are the winning bidder when an auction closes, Globe Auction will send you an e-mail notification confirming payment and telling you that you have won the item.

 If you do not receive notice and believe you are the successful bidder, you must verify the auction status from within your ‘My Account’ area.